 The Jews then gathered around Him, and were saying to Him, 'How long will You keep us in suspense?
 If You are the Christ, tell us plainly.'"

-lighting of candles in the winter might have been a latent inspiration for the Christian tradition of putting lights in tree branches to depict the sky above Bethlehem.
+candles being lit during the winter might have been an inspiration for the Christian tradition of putting lights in tree branches to depict the sky above Bethlehem.

 Various U.S. Presidents acknowledged HANUKKAH.

 wrote to Samuel I. Rosenman, President of the